connectdotz/yarn-nohoist-examples/workspaces-examples/universal-cipher/README.md

       In reality, we are going to use many other 3rd party libraries that we have no control over its distribution mechanisms and, not surprisingly, one of the most challenging issues in many react/react-native projects.
 Therefore, we decided to simulate this use case and not transpile our own "cipher-core".

   1. **let jest transpile cipher-core**. react-scripts transpile the dependencies through webpack but didn't perform the same for jest.
 IMHO, this is a discrepancy worth to address, such as allowing developers to override the `transformIgnorePatterns` so we can bring the transpile policy to parity.
-Until this is addressed, you can either eject the app or directly modify the `createJestConfig.js` in react-cipher/node_modules/react-scripts/scripts/utils (note your change will be lost when node_modules changes): replace `transformIgnorePatterns` with the something like this:
+Until this is addressed, you can either eject the app or directly modify the `createJestConfig.js` in react-cipher/node_modules/react-scripts/scripts/utils (note your change will be lost when node_modules changes): replace `transformIgnorePatterns` with something like this:
       ```
       transformIgnorePatterns: [
         "universal-cipher/node_modules",